consulo/consulo-dev.github.io/docs/basics/architectural_overview/documents.md

 A [`Document`](upsource:///platform/core-api/src/com/intellij/openapi/editor/Document.java) is an editable sequence of Unicode characters, typically corresponding to the text contents of a [virtual file](virtual_file.md).

 Line breaks in a document are _always_ normalized to `\n`.
-The *IntelliJ Platform* handles encoding and line break conversions when loading and saving documents transparently.
+The *Consulo* handles encoding and line break conversions when loading and saving documents transparently.

 ## How do I get a document?